life-itself/artearthtech.com/content/blog/2019-02-06-blind-spots-roberto-unger.md

 At Art / Earth / Tech we believe that it is crucial to engage in big conversations to examine what is in our way as a society and how we can create a big vision for our future and act powerfully on it.

-The conference will be facilitated by Dr Rufus Pollock, economists, technologist and author of the [Open Revolution][openrev] and Dr Liam Kavanagh cognitive scientist and Director of the Art / Earth / Tech institute.
+The conference will be facilitated by Dr Rufus Pollock, economist, technologist and author of the [Open Revolution][openrev] and Dr Liam Kavanagh cognitive scientist and Director of the Art / Earth / Tech institute.

 The Event will take place on **Sunday the 17th of March 4-6pm at Newspeak House, 133 Bethnal Green Road, London E2 7DG.**

 ***[Book your ticket now &raquo;][book]***

 Facebook event: https://www.facebook.com/events/238314347057170/